jcv-pt/beehive/README.md

 Alpha; This application was designed as part of an academic project to serve a demo purpose.

-## Configuration

-Read and edit `config/app.php` and setup the `'Datasources'` and any other configuration relevant for your application.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.